Updated September 24, 2015

 Chronic stress upregulates FAAH, and more FAAH results in lower endocannabinoid levels.
 Conversely, less FAAH means more anandamide, and more anandamide means elevated cannabinoid receptor signaling.

-Brazilian scientists report that CBD reduces anxiety in animal models by binding directly to the 5HT1A serotonin receptor; activating this receptor confers an anxiolytic and anti-depressant effect.
+Brazilian scientists report that CBD reduces anxiety in animal models by binding directly to the 5HT1A serotonin receptor; activating this receptor confers an anxiolytic and anti-emetic effect.
 Preclinical research in Brazil indicates that “CBD has beneficial potential for PTSD treatment and the 5-HT1A receptors could be a therapeutic target in this disorder.”

 CBD and other therapeutic interventions that enhance cannabinoid receptor signaling could become breakthrough treatments for PTSD.
 CB-1 receptor transmission, in particular, has emerged as a target of novel cannabinoid-based remedies for anxiety and other mood disorders tied to stressful life events.